top of page

 Dependence on Precise Coordination and External Partners

-One of the critical aspects of JIT manufacturing and inventory management is the need for precise coordination with external partners, such as suppliers and logistics providers.
+JIT manufacturing and inventory management need careful coordination with external partners.
+This includes working closely with suppliers and logistics providers.
 However, this dependence on external partners can pose several challenges:

 Challenges in Dealing with Unforeseen Circumstances or Changes in Demand Patterns

-Despite careful planning, unexpected events can disrupt the supply chain and impact the timely delivery of raw materials or components.
+Even with careful planning, unexpected events can still affect the supply chain.
+This can delay the delivery of raw materials or components.
 This requires businesses to have contingency plans in place to mitigate any potential disruptions.

 Increased Vulnerability to Price Shocks and Limited Adaptability